 Who are you to judge me,

-with more threats that may or may not be real!
+Taunt me with threats that may or may not be real!

-Do you not see my coiled tail or hear its rattle?
+Do you not see my coiled tail or hear my rattle?

 I am the relative you do not want